AFXR17light/kinoana/content/example/post/post1.md

 ---
-title: post 1 title
+title: title 1
 date: 2024-03-18
-preview: post 1 preview
+preview: This is a preview.
 ---

 This is post 1.